MatlinLiginsha/Mobile-Application-Development/animation/README.md

 ## AIM:
 To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.
 ## EQUIPMENTS REQUIRED:
 Android Studio(Latest Version)
 ## ALGORITHM:
+``
 Step1: Start the program
 Step2: Create a necessary xml files
 Step3: Import the necessary packages and libraries.
 Step4: Create a class named MainActivity that extends AppCompatActivity.

-Step5: Declare ImageView and Button variables for the views in the layout.

-Step6: Override the onCreate() method and set the content view to the activity_main layout.

-Step7: Initialize the ImageView and Button variables by finding them using their IDs.
+Step5: Initialize the ImageView and Button variables by finding them using their IDs.

-Step8: Set click listeners for each button to handle the animation actions.
+Step6: Set click listeners for each button to handle the animation actions.

-Step9: End the click listeners.

-Step10: End the onCreate() method.
+Step7: End the onCreate() method.

-Step11: End the program
+Step8: End the program
+``
 ## PROGRAM:
 ```
 /*